Integration of payment methods

 API-hosted payment gateway

 This method provides greater control compared to hosted gateways.
 Here, customers enter their payment details directly on the merchant’s checkout page.
 Payments are processed using an API or HTTPS queries.
-With API-hosted payment gateways, you can create a tailored checkout process.
+With API-hosted payment gateways, businesses can create a tailored checkout process.
 But, it requires greater technical know-how for implementation.
 Stripe is an example of this type of gateway.

 Self-hosted payment gateway